Utah Administrative Code

 (2) The services provided or arranged by the facility shall be provided by qualified persons in accordance with the resident's written service plan.

-(3) All personnel who provide personal care to residents in a Type I facility shall be at least 18 years of age or be a certified nurse aide and shall have related experience in the job assigned or receive on the job training.
+(3) All personnel who provide personal care to residents in a Type I and Type II facility shall be at least 18 years of age or be a certified nurse aide and shall have related experience in the job assigned or receive on the job training.

 (4) Personnel shall be licensed, certified, or registered in accordance with applicable state laws.